natelandau/shell-scripting-templates/README.md

 This is a library of Bash functions that I've used over the years.
 These are not, and were never intended to be, POSIX compliant.
-Each of the functions is name-spaced with the "lib::" prefix.
-For example, call lib::trim to trim a string.
+Each of the functions is name-spaced with the "bfl::" prefix.
+For example, call bfl::trim to trim a string.

 The calling script must source the entire library as some of the functions